 Sudden severe breathlessness is one of the most common reasons that people call an ambulance or go to accident and emergency departments.

 Breathlessness affects all of us when we exercise, especially if we are overweight or not very fit.
 But unpleasant breathlessness that comes on suddenly or unexpectedly can be due to a serious underlying medical condition.
-Pneumonia can affect the very young and very old, asthma tends to affect young children, smokers are at greater risk of lung and heart disease and the elderly may develop heart failure.
+Pneumonia can affect the very young and the very old, asthma tends to affect young children, smokers are at greater risk of lung and heart disease and the elderly may develop heart failure.
 However, all these conditions can affect any age group and severe breathlessness always needs medical attention.